jlucasdba/nimue/README.md

 This is a fully functioning web app, returning a json document with a list of tables in a postgres database.
 One big thing to note is the use of context managers throughout the example.
 It's important not to leak connections from the pool.
 If a Connection object goes out of scope, it *should* end up back in the pool when garbage collected, but this shouldn't be counted upon.
 Context managers provide a reliable way to make sure objects are released as soon as they pass out of scope - even in the event of something unexpected like an unhandled exception.

+Although not specified by PEP 249, all the major database drivers use Connection's context manager to wrap a transaction (as seen in the example), rather than the open/close cycle of a connection.
+This might not be the behavior you expect.
+Fortunately contextlib provides the closing() function, which provides a context manager that calls close() on exit.
+Using it is strongly encouraged.

 ### Installation

 Nimue can be installed with pip.
 You can also download from the releases page if you're feeling adventurous.